Last touched 2024 July 12

 Indeed, the weather at the home site was cloudy, so a road trip was made south, into Oregon.
 It turned out to be a nice drive through some wonderful country.
 Several stops where made once clear skies were found and a number of observations of the transits were made.

+During totality, we shared direct views of the Sun/Moon through the eyepiece.
+In the final seconds, a stand out view of bright red solar prominences presented itself and burned a lifetime image into my brain.
+What a great event and what a reflection from a piece of optic made so long ago and so far away!
 In 1984, I used the basic concepts of this telescope to construct a very fine 10-inch 10-inch Boppian Telescope now owned by Brent Archinal of Flagstaff, Az.
 I also used this design to rebuild my 4.25-inch RFT, Pringles into a very similar telescope.

 I find it somewhat amusing that these days (2003), telescopes very similar to my vintage 6-inch are all the rage.
 I've seen similar telescopes at star parties that use the basic concepts and ideas used in this scope.
 I've received more than my share of credit from Ron Ravneberg (thanks Ron!) in his many articles about his wonderful travel scopes.
 Because of this telescope, I've also always had a very special relationship with Thane Bopp, a real true-blue honest to god telescope maker if there ever was one.
 Thane's scopes have more original ideas in than just about anyone else I know.